 In 2013, Spamhaus was an industry-leading spam filtering organization, removing as much as 80% of spam emails.
 This made them an attractive target for scammers, who ultimately hired a teenage hacker in Britain to launch a massive offensive to take down Spamhaus’s systems.
 Clocking in at 300 Gbps, this assault was the biggest DDoS attack recorded at that time.
-When Spamhaus responded to the threat by turning to a DDoS protection service, the attacker shifted focus to try to bring it down as well, which caused network disruptions throughout Britain as other companies were caught in the crossfire.
+When Spamhaus responded to the threat by turning to a DDoS mitigation service, the attacker shifted focus to try to bring it down as well, which caused network disruptions throughout Britain as other companies were caught in the crossfire.

 In September and October of 2012, a group identifying itself as “Izz ad-Din al-Qassam Cyber Fighters” launched several DDoS attacks against US banks, allegedly in response to a controversial film trailer on YouTube.
 Later that year, the group promised to expand the scope of its attacks.
 In December, it followed through by hitting six prominent banks over the course of three days, disrupting services and causing severe slowdown.
 While the attack was larger than those from a few months prior, the earlier wave left cybersecurity experts better prepared to deal with the botnet tactics the group deployed.
 At its peak, the attacks reached 63.3 Gbps.

-As DDoS attacks continue to evolve, cybersecurity experts are working hard to counter their effects and diminish their impact.
+As recent DDoS attacks continue to evolve, cybersecurity experts are working hard to counter their effects and diminish their impact.
 While a DDoS attack is still something every company should be concerned about, there are many ways to safeguard operations against them, from DDoS mitigation services to data center options like blended ISP connectivity.
 These efforts may not be able to make DDoS attacks a thing of the past, but they’re making them a less effective strategy for disrupting operations and services.